divinecuration/divinecuration.github.io/_posts/2022-01-17-lacan-seminar-1.md

 ## 3. The Ego and the Subject

+Criticising one common view of the ego which sees it as something like a muscle, an organ of sheer self-mastery (i.e. a matter of an immediate self-relation):

 > That is how […] one whole trend of analysis have come to think that, either the _ego_ is strong, or else it is weak.
 And if it is weak, they are obliged, by the internal logic of their position, to think it has to be strengthened.
 As soon as one holds the _ego_ to be the straightforward exercising of self-mastery by the subject, the high point of the hierarchy of the nervous functions, one is completely committed to the task of teaching it to be strong. {% cite lacan-sem-1 -l 193 %}

+According to Lacan the ego is rather something mediated through the specular relation.

 > The fundamental fact which analysis reveals to us and which I am teaching you, is that the _ego_ is an imaginary function. {% cite lacan-sem-1 -l 193 %}

+Contrasting this with the subject:

 > If the _ego_ is an imaginary function, it is not to be confused with the subject.
 What do we call the subject?
 Quite precisely, what, in the development of objectivation, is outside of the object. {% cite lacan-sem-1 -l 193--194 %}